 4. Stay Focused on Video

 An interstitial video can work as a natural switch between articles that you can monetize without impeding the user experience.
-Incorporating interstitial video ads provides you with a steady way to increase ad revenues and improve your web app monetization.
+Incorporating interstitial video ads provides WordPress publishers with a steady way to increase ad revenues and improve your web app monetization.